 So this month I received a big box of the prettiest peaches.
 Of course, the entire state of Texas is covered over in peaches right now.
 Laura Lucia called me with an alert about the fantastic peaches and other goodies to be found at Ham Orchard.
 I usually don’t eat peaches.
 I’m sure you will recall my snarky comment about peaches in the homemade ice cream post.
 But as I sat and stared at the beautiful pile of peaches stacked before me I resolved to think of something fabulous to do with them.
 And then it hit me like a bolt of lightning…slice,drizzle, crumble, adorn.
 Done.

 So if you have any peaches sitting around, try this.
 Slice them.
 Drizzle them with high quality Balsamic vinegar, crumble bleu cheese over the top of them and if you have any handy, throw on some chopped fresh basil.
 The basil is not a necessary component in my opinion but it does add something different to the equation.

-As for products, I used a vinegar called Acetaia-Leonardi which I purchased at Flavors from Afar.
+As for products, I used a vinegar called Acetaia-Leonardi.
 I have had it for a long time.
 A little goes a long way.
 It is another one of those products that seems like an investment when you buy it, but when you taste it you see that it is far and away better than your average grocery store stuff.
 I am a big fan of regular grocery store foods.
 I have a thrifty streak a mile wide.
 But, if you are going to be trying Balsamic on things like strawberries or ice cream, you will want to go ahead and get a little of the good stuff.

 So, go get some peaches and let me know what you decide to do with them.
 I might decide that I love peaches after all.
 I certainly love peaches served in this manner.
 Give it a shot and tell me what you think.